 All of our presentations come with a two follow up lesson experiences that can be facilitated by teachers to discuss the topics in smaller groups of students.
-These are linked with the Australian Curriculum and have been professionally designed for maximum effectiveness.
+These are linked with the Western Australian Curriculum and have been professionally designed for maximum effectiveness.

 “On the basis of current evidence, violence prevention and respectful relationships initiatives among young people can make a real difference, producing lasting change in attitudes and behaviours.”
 (Victorian Department of Education and Training 2009.)

 Dan began presenting with Frame in schools in 2013.
 He is a passionate, well-regarded and experienced youth worker and communicator, having worked closely with students and young adults in a variety of roles since 2009.
 Dan is married to Erika and live with their son Oliver in the Hills of Perth.

 Michelle wight – Presenter

 Michelle began presenting with Frame in schools in 2017.
 She has worked extensively in the fashion industry and is currently pursuing studies in theology.
 She presents the Please Like Me presentation with young women, promoting positive self-image and healthy relationships.